geobra/harbour-shmoose/README.md

 Install all dependencies to build swiften

- * `sb2 -t SailfishOS-armv7hl -m sdk-install -R zypper in openssl-devel`
+ * `sb2 -t SailfishOS-armv7hl -m sdk-install -R zypper in openssl-devel libiphb-devel`

 Patch SConstruct file to do a PIC build of the library archive